Budapest Airport Guide 2026: Terminals & Transport

 ATMs at Budapest Airport: Which to Use and Which to Avoid

-ATMs from OTP Bank and Erste Bank are present in both the arrivals and departures areas of Terminal 2.
-Use these in preference to any standalone “Euronet” or unbranded ATMs you encounter — the independent ATMs typically offer “dynamic currency conversion” (DCC), a feature that allows them to convert your withdrawal to your home currency at an extremely unfavourable rate before charging your card, then your bank charges a further fee on top.
+Bank-branded ATMs are present in both the arrivals and departures areas of Terminal 2.
+Use one of those in preference to any standalone “Euronet” or unbranded machine you encounter, the independent ATMs typically offer “dynamic currency conversion” (DCC), a feature that allows them to convert your withdrawal to your home currency at an extremely unfavourable rate before charging your card, then your bank charges a further fee on top.
 When any ATM asks if you’d like to be charged in your home currency or local currency, always choose local currency (HUF).
 Always.
 This is not optional if you want a fair rate.

 Free Wi-Fi at BUD: How to Connect and What to Expect